MaramNaqeeb/Mastering_JavaScript_in_20_Days/day11.md

 ## Special values
 Special values are used to avoid bugs or to get more power out of our js language.
-- ### Nan : it is an acronym of not a number.
+- ### Nan : it is an acronym.
 This do not mean that the value is not a number, but rather it indicates an invalid number.
   ##### Example
   ```javascript
   var myCatAge=Number("n/a") 	//the output: NaN